Stylidium graminifolium: Stylidium graminifolium complex

+Cultivation

-CultivationStylidium graminifolium is one of the few Stylidium species commercially available for sale as seed.
+Stylidium graminifolium is one of the few Stylidium species commercially available for sale as seed.
 This species, along with six other triggerplants, was tested for horticultural value and cold hardiness by Douglas Darnowski in the United States from 2000 to 2002.
 Dr. Darnowski's study concluded that S. graminifolium was able to survive cold temperatures down to -10°C, making it suitable for growing outside in as low as USDA hardiness zone 8.
-Darnowski also postulated that S. graminifolium's attractive floral spikes could be of use in floriculture and could be used to replace purple loosestrife in winter and spring arrangements.
+Darnowski also postulated that S. graminifoliums attractive floral spikes could be of use in floriculture and could be used to replace purple loosestrife in winter and spring arrangements.
 It has a relatively long flowering period and has somewhat specific conditions for germination, including smoke treatments and higher temperatures to simulate a bushfire, though germination can occur without these conditions.
 These germination requirements reduce the risk that it will become an invasive species.
 It is also able to grow on nutrient-poor soils and withstand significant drought.
 These attributes increase its potential for floricultural use.

 There are two cultivars of S. graminifolium, Tiny Trina and Little Saphire, that are tentatively recognized cultivar names by the Royal Horticultural Society.
 The epithet Little Saphire is derived from the bright blue foliage that distinguishes this cultivar from the type species.
 Tiny Trina has a deeper flower color and leaves that are a darker shade of green with varying leaf blade widths.
 It also begins to flower later in the season.